Chien Lee: Multi-club ownership

-In May 2020, Lee completed the acquisition of KV Oostende Football Club, the only professional football club on the Belgian coast and the 4th European soccer investment for him."Chinese investor: We saw KV Ostend as an opportunity" After purchasing KV Oostende Football Club, Lee continued to pursue the French football club Toulouse FC, competing with tech tycoon Michael Dell and his investment fund MSD Capital which were also in the race to buy Toulouse FC."Chien Lee issues Toulouse ultimatum" In July 2020, Lee attempted to acquire SV Mattersburg FC, an Austrian football club from Mattersburg, Burgenland.
+In May 2020, Lee completed the investment in KV Oostende Football Club, the only professional football club on the Belgian coast and the 4th European soccer investment for him.
+After purchasing KV Oostende Football Club, Lee continued to pursue the French football club Toulouse FC, competing with tech tycoon Michael Dell and his investment fund MSD Capital which were also in the race to buy Toulouse FC.
+In July 2020, Lee attempted to acquire SV Mattersburg FC, an Austrian football club from Mattersburg, Burgenland.
 In December 2020, after an unsuccessful attempt to buy Toulouse FC, Lee turned the attention to AS Nancy Lorraine, competing with City Football Group, the owner of Manchester City F.C.
-He then purchased AS Nancy Lorraine, thus returning to French football.“ AS Nancy Lorraine statement” In early February 2021, media reported Lee, together with Pacific Media Group, Partners Path Capital, and Krishen Sud were in the process to buy Denmark's Esbjerg fB Football Club and in discussion with Dutch soccer club FC Den Bosch about a possible takeover.
-In March 2021, Lee completed the acquisition of Esbjerg fB.
+He then purchased AS Nancy Lorraine, thus returning to French football.
+In early February 2021, media reported Lee, together with Pacific Media Group, Partners Path Capital, and Krishen Sud were in the process to buy Denmark's Esbjerg fB Football Club and in discussion with Dutch soccer club FC Den Bosch about a possible takeover.
+In March 2021, Lee completed the investment in Esbjerg fB.
 In April 2021, Bloomberg reported Lee's football group was looking for an opportunity to invest in German football, one of Europe's richest leagues.
 They approached a number of clubs to see if there was a shared philosophy and an opportunity to invest.
-In September 2021, Lee completed the acquisition of FC Den Bosch, the first multi-club ownership deal in the Netherlands.
-In March 2022, Lee, together with Paul Conway, Michael Kalt, Krishen Sud, and Randy Frankel completed their investment in 1.
+In September 2021, Lee completed the investment in FC Den Bosch, the first multi-club ownership deal in the Netherlands.
+In March 2022, Lee together with a group of U.S. investors completed their investment in 1.
 FC Kaiserslautern, one of the most historic clubs in Germany. in April 2022, it was reported that Lee was looking to buy another football club, Lechia Gdańsk in Poland.